MilonA000/Case-study/case.md

 ### Ethical reflections and improvement
 As computing progresses with ages, ethical concerns emerged as part of the challenges faced in the computing industry.
 In the mathematics and in the scientific world there has been a lot of ethical challenges faced by stake holders in embracing technology and they have impacted the industries negatively.
-The early ethic challenges were seen as early as the 1950s by Wiener N, who was most concerned that people will tend to rely too much on machines and that with time the ,machines will exceed huma ability.
+The early ethic challenges were seen as early as the 1950s by Wiener N, who was most concerned that people will tend to rely too much on machines and that with time the ,machines will exceed human ability.
 Walter M, (1970) also urged that computer technology created unique ethical problems that require new moral principles and policies.
 The three main challenges that have been faced in the history of computing are algorithmic bias and fairness, accountability and transparency, digital divide and Access inequality.

 ### Algorithmic Bias and Fairness:
 Artificial intelligence models and algorithms are fundamental in science and in mathematics.
 These are developed by people and trained through existing patterns.
 These may be biased and produce biased results which end up affecting the stakeholders.
 An example is the hiring system that most companies where artificial intelligence is used to sample out the best fit candidate for the job from scanning through their curriculum vitae’s.
 As this system has been a good tool for companies, it has however proved of its inaccuracy and some people most deserving of the job get rejected due to their presentation on their curriculum vitae.
 It the becomes unfair to the industry and the jobseekers.
 Another example is the bank loan approvals system which follows the pattern of what was fed into it and therefore disadvantage other parts of the society.